fusioncharts/dev_centre_docs/getting-started/plain-javascript/rendering-different-charts.md

 ---
 title: Rendering different Charts | FusionCharts
 description: This article outlines some of the popular charts and the way to render them with their respective data formats.
-heading: Rendering Different Charts11
+heading: Rendering Different Charts
 ---

-# Rendering Different Charts

-By now, we assume that you have already built a single series column chart, and have a basic grasp over the way FusionCharts works.
-If you have not done so yet, we recommend visiting [this](https://www.fusioncharts.com/dev/getting-started/plain-javascript/your-first-chart-using-plain-javascript) tutorial to build your first chart and returning to this later.
+By now, we assume that you have already built a [single series column chart](/getting-started/plain-javascript/your-first-chart-using-plain-javascript), and have a basic grasp over the way FusionCharts works.
+If you have not done so yet, we recommend visiting [this](/getting-started/plain-javascript/your-first-chart-using-plain-javascript) tutorial to build your first chart and returning to this later.

 In this tutorial, we shall discuss how you can work with different data formats in FusionCharts.
-We’ll be building some types of charts, gauges and maps using FusionCharts like
+We’ll be building some types of charts, gauges and maps using FusionCharts like:

 - Multi Series Charts
 - Combination Charts
 - Real-time Chart